martin-m-bustos/rock-paper-scissors/README.md

 If there is a tie, the function will return play again Initiate a counter and initialize to zero
-If there is a clear winner, print the winner and increment counter by 1 The game will play for 5 rounds
+If there is a clear winner, print the winner and increment counter by 1 The game will play until someone wins 5 rounds